 WHERE TO APPLY

 The application for Home and Community Based Services begins with the Single Entry Point Agency (SEP).
-The referral can be made to the SEP by a family member, social worker, hospital discharge planner, or anyone involved in the care of the applicant.
-Once the referral is made, the SEP will see that Part I and Part II of the application is sent to the applicant or the family.
+The referral can be made to the SEP by a family member, social worker, hospital discharge planner, or anyone involved in the care of the applicant, or a request can be made for an application be mailed, or completed with a CAAS.
+Applications can also be started using the PEAK website at: www.coloradopeak.force.com/ However, additional documentation will still need to be sent before an approval can be determined.

 They will have to pay the full private pay amount to the facility prior to Medicaid approval of their application.
-There is no reimbursement for costs paid during the waiting period.
-When applying for assisted living, the applicant may want to pay the assisted living facility for at least two months in advance while the application is in process, spending down funds to the acceptable amount, and insuring payment coverage until Medicaid is approved.
+When applying for assisted living, the applicant may want to pay the assisted living facility for at least two months in advance while the application is in process, spending down funds to the acceptable amount, if applicable, and insuring payment coverage until Medicaid is approved or at least a holding spot.
+Some facilities will accept a pending status but you must prove that it is in fact pending.

 What is Medicare?